philanc/luanacha/README.md

     THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
 ```
-This Lua wrapper code is MIT-licensed.
+The LuaNacha wrapper code is MIT-licensed.